evanc7007/C_Database/README.md

 # C_Database
-This is an small SQLite clone project that I explored to further my knowledge of C and Storage Systems.
+This is a small SQLite clone project that I explored to further my knowledge of C and Storage Systems.
 The database uses a B-Tree system to store the information.
 There are only three columns: ID, USERNAME, EMAIL.

 # Running the Program
 Go to the directory that houses the executable.
 Running this command will compile and run the program, along with creating a data.db file.